mikefrey/node-pac/README.md

 ----

 Because commiting the `node_modules` into source control sucks.
-It kills diffs and makes code reviews shitty.
+It kills diffs and makes code reviews difficult.

 Read more in my [blog post](http://www.codinginthecrease.com/news_article/show/307636).